t-albano/Animal_Shelter_Dashboard/Data_Documentation.md

 # Data Documentation

 Data was collected from Dallas OpenData.
 The datasets were the October 2018 through April 2023 datasets.
 They were compiled and cleaned for visualization.
 Then smaller tables were created from this dataset to be used in Tableau.
+Initially, this cleaned dataset was `.csv`, but then it was converted to `.xlsx` for Tableau.

 `animal_shelter_cleaned.xlsx` variables: